Cacti/documentation/Standards-FileSystem-Layout.md

 Directly under the `lib/` directory, the files beginning with `api` are generic wrappers that are only to be used by third party developers.
-These files simply include the contents of the various subdirectories under `lib/` to make developers' lives easier.
+These files simply include the contents of the various subdirectories under `lib/` to make developers lives easier.
 Also under the `lib/` directory is a directory for each category (graph, device, etc), where functions specific to that category are to be stored.
 The `lib/sys/` directory is a special category that is meant to store Cacti internal functions that are not to be made available directly